 The History of Irish Food in Ireland

-Countless influences have made their mark on Irish food over the centuries from the arrival of the Celts in Ireland about 600 to 500 BC, the Vikings and the English colonization of Ireland in the 16th and 17th century.
+Countless influences have made their mark on food and cooking of Ireland over the centuries from the arrival of the Celts in Ireland about 600 to 500 BC, the Vikings and the English colonization of Ireland in the 16th and 17th century.

 Cattle played an important part in Irish food from the middle ages until the arrival of the potato in Ireland in the 16th century.
 The meat was predominantly food for the rich with the poor making do with the offal, the milk, cheese and butter which were supplemented with grains and barley for nourishment.